Trump administration's infrastructure plan taking shape

 President Donald Trump, who spoke frequently of improving U.S. infrastructure during his 2016 campaign, may preview the plan in his Jan.
 30 State of the Union address, but details are not expected until afterward, the sources said.

 Two people briefed on it said it would likely recommend dividing $200 billion in federal funding over 10 years into four pools of funds.
-The administration is structuring the plan in hopes of encouraging more than $1 trillion in state, local and private financing to build and repair the nation’s bridges, highways, waterworks and other infrastructure.
+The administration is structuring the plan to encourage $1.35 trillion in state, local and private financing to build and repair the nation’s bridges, highways, waterworks and other infrastructure, one source said.

-The total investment that could be generated could reach as much as $1.85 trillion, a White House official said, depending on how much private investment is leveraged.

-The U.S. Chamber of Commerce, the largest business lobbying group in Washington, is even backing a 25 cent increase in the federal gasoline tax to make that happen.
+The U.S. Chamber of Commerce, the largest business lobbying group in Washington, is pushing for the administration to fund infrastructure projects and is even backing a 25 cent increase in the federal gasoline tax to make that happen, an official with the organization said.

 The numbers in the Trump plan are still in flux and could change before he unveils it.
 The prospects of winning approval in Congress are uncertain given that Republicans have only a 51-49 majority in the Senate.